andresgbecerra/co-induction-anguar/Interview/CSharp.md

 > **Static method**s (or any static member) do not belong to a particular instance.
 They exist without creating an instance of the class and call with the name of a class not by instance so we can't use **this** keyword in the body of static Methods, but in case of Extension Methods we can use it as the functions parameters.

+- **Method overloading:**
+  - It is the process of assigning different signatures or arguments to two or more methods bearing the same name.
+  - It’s an example of polymorphism in object-oriented programming.
-- Techniques for overloading a method,** Method overloading** can be achieved in the three following ways:
+  - Techniques for overloading a method, **Method overloading** can be achieved in the three following ways:
     - By using different types of data for parameters in a method
     - By changing the number of parameters in a method
     - By changing the order of parameters in a method

+-  **Method overriding:**
+   -  It is used to invoke functions that belong to different classes.
+   -  This process creates a method in the derived class with the same signature as a method in the base class without modifying the code of the base class.
+   -  This helps achieve runtime polymorphism.

 [Back](#content)